 If you have further questions or concerns please contact WYBPD directly (717) 854-1975

-ALERT #3 - Fraudulent Notifications
+SCAM ALERT - Fraudulent Notifications

 The West York Borough Police Department continue to receive reports of letters and e-mails being distributed pursuant to prize sweepstakes or lottery schemes.
 These schemes use counterfeit checks that bear legitimate-looking logos of various financial institutions to fool victims into sending money to the fraudsters.

 Fraudsters tell victims they won a sweepstakes or lottery, but to receive a lump sum payout, they must pay the taxes and processing fees upfront.
 Fraudsters direct individuals to call a telephone number to initiate a letter of instructions.
 The letter alleges that the victim may elect to take an advance on the winnings to make the required upfront payment.
 The letter includes a check in the amount of the alleged taxes and fees, along with processing instructions.
 Ultimately, victims believe they are using the advance to make the required upfront payment, but in reality they are falling prey to the scheme.

 The victim deposits the check into their own bank, which credits the account for the amount of the check before the check clears.
 The victim immediately withdraws the money and wires it to the fraudsters.
 Afterwards, the check proves to be counterfeit and the bank pulls the respective funds from the victim’s account, leaving the victim liable for the amount of the counterfeit check plus any additional fees the bank may charge.